jisaacstone/sfzlint/README.md

 To build the linter I built a parser using [Lark](https://github.com/lark-parser/lark).

 This may be useful to some people.
-I've also included the `sfz.ebnf` file.
-It probably has bugs.
+I've also included the `sfz.lark` file.
 The SFZ file format definition is vague.
 I had to make some assumptions.
 For example I assumed unquoted paths cannot include newlines or `=`.
 Also I assume opcodes and note names are always lowercase.